Nonlinear2/Bread-Engine/readme.md

 A chess engine is only just a program that takes a chess position and returns the corresponding best move to play.
 To play a full game of chess, you can just give the engine the positions that arise on the board one after the other.

 ### Minimax
-Quantifiying what a "good move" is in chess is tricky, it is easier to tell who has the advantage on a given position.
+A "good move" in chess can be defined as a move which "improves your position".

 So let's say you wrote a function that takes a chess position and returns a score that is positive if white has the advantage, and negative if black has the advantage.
 A very basic implementation would be to count the white pieces, and subtract the number of black pieces.
 The associated score is usually in centipawns, but the measure is arbitrary, the important is that the evaluation is coherent: if the position A is better than B for white, then f(A) > f(B).